ttkorhonen/e3pages/docs/kb/training/workbook/8_building_modules.md

 ### IOCs

 Unlike standard EPICS where an IOC is a compiled binary, in e3 an IOC is just a startup script.
-This means that there are no specialised utilities required to build an IOC, simply a text-editor.
+This means that there are no specialised utilities required to create an IOC, simply a text-editor.

-The simplest such repository can look something like the following.
+The simplest IOC repository can look something like the following.

 ```console
 [iocuser@host:iocs]$ tree e3-ioc-<iocname>